carbon-language/carbon-lang/docs/design/generics/terminology.md

 statically knowing which specialization will be used.

-While there is nothing fundamentally incompatible about specialization with generics, even when implemented using witness tables, the result may be surprising because the selection of the specialized generic happens outside of the witness-table-based indirection between the generic code and the concrete implementation.
+While there is nothing fundamentally incompatible about specialization with checked generics, even when implemented using witness tables, the result may be surprising because the selection of the specialized generic happens outside of the witness-table-based indirection between the generic code and the concrete implementation.
 Provided all selection relies exclusively on interfaces, this